nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

 ## Contributor License Agreement

-Individuals or business entities who contribute to this project must have completed and submitted the [F5® Contributor License Agreement](F5ContributorLicenseAgreement.pdf) prior to their code submission being included in this project.
-To submit, print out the [F5® Contributor License Agreement](F5ContributorLicenseAgreement.pdf), fill in the required sections, sign, scan, and send executed CLA to kubernetes@nginx.com.
-Make sure to include your github handle in the CLA email.
+Individuals or business entities who contribute to this project must sign the [F5® Contributor License Agreement](https://github.com/f5/.github/blob/main/CLA/cla-markdown.md).
+To sign it you need to follow the instructions provided by the CLA bot when you open a pull request.
+If you have not signed the CLA, the pull request will be blocked until you do so.